Charli3-Official/charli3-push-oracle-node/README.md

 Refer to the [config.yml.example](config.yml.example) file for an example configuration.

+For detailed information about customizing the `config.yml` file, including ChainQuery configurations, node and oracle settings, and data providers for base and quote currency rates, please refer to our comprehensive [Configuration Guide](docs/configuration_guide.md).

 ## Functionality
 The Charli3 Node Operator Backend provides the following functionality: